gitlabhq/gitlab-recipes/install/CentOS_6.md

 **Note about accounts:**
 In most cases you are required to run commands as the 'root' user.
-When it is required you should be either the 'git' or 'gitlab' user it will be indicated with a line like this
+When it is required you should be either the 'git' or 'root' user it will be indicated with a line like this

 *logged in as **git***

 The best way to become that user is by logging in as root and typing

-    su - gitlab
+    su - git

 **Note about security:**
 Many setup guides of Linux software simply state: "disable selinux and firewall".